 When I first began teaching, my goal was to deliver the best possible class and 10 years later, that is still a very high priority in my life.
-I managed to find the most talented teachers in NYC and I adopted what I thought made their classes exceptional.
+I managed to find the most talented teachers in NYC and I adopted what I thought made their yoga classes exceptional.
 A year later, I moved to Los Angeles and even with the drastic change in pace, the quality of yoga was still inspiring.
 So I continued on my quest as I developed my own style of teaching.

 This burning desire for self-growth is called Tapas, one of the Niyamas or self-observances from the eight limbs of yoga.
 Tamas is the Guna or quality associated with inertia and complacency.